waltervas10/Superstore-Sales-Project/README.md

-# Superstore Sales Data Analysis Project by Walter A. Vasquez
+# Sales Data Analysis Project by Walter A. Vasquez

 ## About